 If there is a system problem, when processing applications, how quickly will these be resolved by your support team?

 The time required to resolve system problems will vary depending on the nature of the problem.
-If the problem is unable to be resolved by the Sector Services On-Line team, details of the problem will be passed to technical support personnel who will investigate the problem as soon as possible.
+If the problem is unable to be resolved by the Sector Operations On-Line team, details of the problem will be passed to technical support personnel who will investigate the problem as soon as possible.
 You will be kept up to date via e-mail of any changes in the status of the problem.

 Could I still apply by using the paper version, or can I apply over the phone or by fax, especially if they are required in a hurry?